pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_walkthrough.md

 docker-compose logs -f --tail 100 relayminer
 ```

-## C. Creating an Application and Deploying an AppGate Server
+## C. Creating an Application and Deploying a PATH Gateway

-AppGate Server allows to use services provided by other operators on Pocket Network.
+`PATH Gateway` allows to use services provided by other operators on Pocket Network.

-### 0. Prerequisites for an AppGate Server <!-- omit in toc -->
+### 0. Prerequisites for PATH Gateway <!-- omit in toc -->

-- **Full Node**: This AppGate Server deployment guide assumes the Full Node is
+- **Full Node**: This `PATH Gateway` deployment guide assumes the Full Node is
   deployed in the same docker-compose stack; see section A.
 - **A poktroll account with uPOKT tokens**: Tokens can be acquired by contacting
   the team.
 You are going to need a BIPmnemonic phrase for an existing